TezBaydu/Milestone-project-4-GraphicDesign/README.md

 * Stripe is a digital platform to allow for payments on eCommerce stores
     * JS code is applied to base.html to allow for Stripes fraud detection features
-    * API Keys are required
+    * API Keys STRIPE_PUBLIC_KEY  and STRIPE_SECRET_KEY - are required and are applied in Gitpod workspace variables

 # Bugs & Issues
 - base.css: not working - project-header in project.html not giving a margin-top - associated to Base.html not in allauth